22abhirajput/covid-19-trackerLive/README.md

 # COVID -19 TrackerLive
-  Developed Using React ,Material UI, and Material Hooks.
+  Developed Using ReactJs ,Material UI, and Material Hooks.
 ## Available Scripts

 In the project directory, you can run: